-TIMESCALE: This is a priority recommendation.
-The Arts Council should action it in the next 12 months.

-Executive Board, line managers, staff reference groups.
+- Timescale: This is a high priority recommendation.
+The Arts Council should action it in the next six months. - Responsible area(s): Executive Board, Human Resources, line managers, recruiting managers.

-Improve transparency in the advancement pathways
+5.3 Improve transparency in the advancement pathways

 The Arts Council should address staff concerns about unofficial hiring pathways such as unadvertised positions and staff being favoured for secondment and ad hoc opportunities.
 In turn, the Arts Council should more closely align the consideration of those for secondment and ad hoc opportunities with the organisation's performance frameworks and processes, and that can clearly and consistently be communicated to all staff.
 This will provide a clear and transparent log of suitable staff colleagues and the reasons why managers may encourage them to pursue certain pathways.
 This provides the evidence base to advance staff colleagues who make a demonstrable contribution to the Arts Council.